Treasure Hunt in Paris with THAT Muse

-After countless visits to the Louvre, we feel like Louvre pros but our friends do not look scared of us.
-Who is going to win THATLou?
+After countless visits to the Louvre, we felt like Louvre pros, but our friends did not look scared of us.
+Who was going to win the hunt?

-During the first hour we move smoothly through the different Louvre halls and the first artworks (the biggest ones, he hee) are easy to find.
-You can find some of World in Paris pictures with the artworks on the slideshow below.
-However, some of the bonus questions are difficult and we don’t find all the treasure hunt clues on the information panels.
-We should have read THATMuse’s blog before the treasure hunt at Louvre, which (we will see it later) is full of hints for the hunt!
+During the first hour, we moved smoothly through the different Louvre halls, and the first artworks (the ones with more points to score) were easy to find.
+However, some of the bonus questions were difficult, and we did not find all the clues on the information panels.
+We should have read THATMuse’s blog before the Louvre treasure hunt; it had many hints for the hunt!

-The second hour is less effective.
-We are tired (too many Louvre halls, the museum is huge!) and the first frictions between us appear:
+The next hour was less effective.
+We were tired (too many Louvre halls, the museum is huge!), and the first frictions between us appeared:

 – Let’s go left!